ZieMcd/NameBasedAuthenticationComponent/README.md

 [Here is a good video](https://www.youtube.com/watch?v=GilJ29cPJAs&ab_channel=OktaDev) for showing how to set up okta in blazor project. \
 Around 13 mins into [this](https://youtu.be/Cej_u3fb9rI?t=783) video it shows you how to get roles as claim from okta.

+Also note the example bellow is using blazor server side

 ## Installation

 PMC: